setgree/sv-meta/readme.md

 ## Scripts

 These are the main files in `code/`.
+All files presume that that's your working directory (open `sv-meta.Rproj` in Rstudio to have Rstudio take care of this automatically).

 * `run.sh` is a shell script that runs through the data cleaning and analysis scripts, start to finish.
 (Here is an [introduction to shell scripts](https://swcarpentry.github.io/shell-novice/).)